 Most jet boating tours around the South Island are the same.
 You’ll basically book your tour based on the amount of time in the jet boat and most tours run for 1 hour.
 Then with your experienced guide, you’ll set off and his job is to scare you as much as possible in that time.
 Most tours also involve a talk about the area at beautiful locations.

 Jet boating is easily one of the best activities you can do on the South Island and the best part is that tours start from as low as $50 NZD!
-Some of the other best locations include one of the three operators in Wanaka, Tekapo Jet in Lake Tekapo, Waiaurahiri Jet in Fiordland National Park, Discovery Jet near Mt Hutt, and Goldfields Jet between Queenstown and Cromwell.
+Some of the other best locations include jumping on a tour in Wanaka, Tekapo Jet in Lake Tekapo, Waiaurahiri Jet in Fiordland National Park, Discovery Jet near Mt Hutt, and Goldfields Jet between Queenstown and Cromwell.

 5. Hit the slopes

 Did you know I came all the way to New Zealand from Canada to enjoy my first ski season?
 A pretty silly thing to do when I think about it now, but “Spring” skiing all year round sounded like my kind of season!
 The winter temperatures in New Zealand are pretty mild and remind me of what I could expect in Canada in the Spring months.

 There are ski fields (resorts) all over New Zealand, but mostly on the South Island.
 The ski season in NZ runs from around the start of June to the middle of October depending on where you are.
 To play it safe, go in July and August for the best conditions.

 I’ve personally only ever skied on the South Island in NZ visiting 4 different ski fields in that time.
 If you want to ski on the South Island then heading to Queenstown or Wanaka is the best option as there are 4 ski fields (The Remarkables, Coronet Peak, Cardrona, and Treble Cone) in that area with another large one near Christchurch called Mt Hutt.
 In fact, skiing is easily one of the best things to do in Queenstown in the winter.